Social Thoughts That Are Common, But Which People Can Worry Are Abnormal

 Over the years I've seen a handful of posts come up again and again in online forums where people talk about interpersonal skills.
 In them the poster explains a social mindset they sometimes have.
 Then, either outright or by hinting at it, they ask everyone if thinking like that means they're weird or damaged.
 Usually their thoughts are perfectly normal and common, though you could see how someone with less social experience could mistakenly conclude something was off about them.
 Here they are:

 "I've realized I'm a chameleon.
 I'm a different person around different people.
-When I meet someone new I can figure out who they want me to be, and then I become it."
+When I meet someone new I can figure out who they want me to be, and then I become it"

 The underlying worry here is often, "Am I a soulless, manipulative sociopath and I don't know it?"
 The runner-up is, "Does this mean I have no identity of my own?"

 Adjusting yourself to fit the social context you find yourself in is typical behavior.
 Everyone does it to a degree.
 We act differently around our older relatives at a funeral than we do around our friends at a party.
-It's just polite and considerate of others.
+It's just polite and considerate.
 It shows basic empathy.
 Say you've met someone and have two subjects you'd be happy to chat about.
 It's common sense that if you deduce they'll be bored by Topic A, but engaged if you bring up Topic B, that you'll go with the latter so you can a better conversation.

 Adjusting yourself based on your audience is healthy in moderation.
 It causes its own kind of problem if you don't do it enough.
 People who act the exact same at all times can be seen as stubborn, inflexible, foolish, and insensitive.